DR CH'NG DENTAL SURGERY

 During your emergency appointment with the dentist, your dentist will examine your teeth and may take an x-ray.

 Treatment will depend on the cause of the toothache and may include a filling, root canal therapy, or a crown.
-Your dentist will discuss your treatment options with you on the day, including appropriate pain relief, and general oral hygiene education.
+Your dentist will discuss with you treatment options that are available to you.

 Things you can do to relieve a toothache before and after the appointment include: